Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 AssetID          | Hash                        | Asset ID.
 Value            | Integer                     | Number of units of the referenced asset.

 ### Program

-An Entry uses a ValueSource to refer to other Entries that provide inputs to the initial Entry.

 Field            | Type                        | Description
 -----------------|-----------------------------|----------------
 Script           | String                      | The program to be executed.
 VM Version       | Integer                     | The VM version to be used when evaluating the program.

-#### Validate Program
+#### Program Validation

-TBD
+To validate a program with given `Arguments`:

+1. If the `VM Version` is greater than 1:
-If the transaction version is known and the VM Versioon, evaluation fails.
-If both the transaction version and VM version are not known, evaluation succeeds.
+    1. If the transaction version is 1, validation fails.
+    2. If the transaction version is greater than 1, validation succeeds.
+2. If the `VM Version` is equal to 1:
+    1. Evaluate the `Script` with the given `Arguments` using [VM Version 1](#vm.md).
+    2. If the script evaluates successfully, validation succeeds.
+If the script fails evaluation, validation fails.

 ### ValueSource